the-mikedavis/angrybot/README.md

 LED on it that changes colors to red when it's gonna attack.
 I'd also like to have multiple personalities.
 Maybe on a clock it changes from really angry to really shy and runs away every time it sees something.
-That sort of Jeykll and Hyde relationship could give the character a whole lot more depth.
+That sort of Jekyll and Hyde relationship could give the character a whole lot more depth.

 To make these changes, I think I'd have to laser cut the robot.
-For whatever reason, the IK are off by a noticable amount.
+For whatever reason, the IK are off by a noticeable amount.
 I think the blocky construction by 3D printer is too coarse to be controlled finely.
 Some errors in the lining of up the gripper hands, for example, make the robot stop working correctly after a few attempts at biting.